datajoint/element-deeplabcut/README.md

 ### Example usage

+- See our [YouTube tutorial](https://www.youtube.com/watch?v=8FDjTuQ52gQ) for a walkthrough of the schemas and functions.
-See [our workflow](https://github.com/datajoint/workflow-deeplabcut) for an example usage of this DeepLabCut Element.
+- See [our workflow](https://github.com/datajoint/workflow-deeplabcut) for an example usage of this DeepLabCut Element.

 ## Citation